 January 19th, 2017 — March 14th, 2017

 Here's a video demo of the final product, as well as the source code.
 Feel free to download it and poke around.
-We used the Minecraft Helper template from Amazon.
+It was built on the Minecraft Helper template from Amazon.

 I started out wanting to combine the stereotypical fact skill with a quiz based skill to test people’s ability to learn with VUI.
-I intended to break out of the conventional mold for Alexa Skills as it stands, as well as test the abilities of VUI in general.
+My intent was to break out of the expected mold for Alexa Skills as it stands, as well as test the abilities of VUI in general.
 This goal had to morph to fit the constraints of my abilities and the scope of the project.

 The end goal became to create an Alexa Skill that would give users information based on specific requests, rather than a random output.
 So users can ask for a Chewbacca fact and get it, rather than asking for a fact and getting a random one from a list.